Kunta KinteLiterary Hero / Slave

 Best known as: Hero of Roots

-Extra credit: A memorial to Haley and Kinte stands in Annapolis, Maryland, at the dock where Kinte arrived.
+A memorial to Alex Haley and Kunta Kinte stands in Annapolis, Maryland, at the dock where Kinte arrived.